- About Us

 Many Maori tribes and iwis around the county organise events and festivals to celebrate the appearance of Matariki.
 Anyone who is interested is welcome to join these events to celebrate the New Year and learn more about Maori culture.

-If you're studying at The Campbell Institute or the Wellington New Zealand Language Centre, you’ll easily be able to attend some of the events held at the famous Te Papa museum, which hosts a 25-day celebration that includes concerts, astronomy lessons and talks.
+If you're studying at the Wellington New Zealand Language Centre, you’ll easily be able to attend some of the events held at the famous Te Papa museum, which hosts a 25-day celebration that includes concerts, astronomy lessons and talks.

 Rotorua has a proud Maori heritage and often has displays, feasts and celebrations at local Marae (meeting houses).
 The Novotel Hotel on Rotorua’s lakeside holds its own Matariki celebrations with a buffet, history presentations, a formal Maori pōwhiri (ceremony) and dance displays.